RajK853/DBZ/README.md

 3) Boss-feature added

 Requirements:
-1) Python 3.4
+1) Python 3.x
-2) Pygame
+2) Pygame 3.x

-Note: If you don't meet the above requirements, you can use the exe version of the game above :)
+Note: If you don't meet the above requirements, you can use the exe version of the game above.
+If you have already have an obsolete exe version of this game, you don't have to download the DBZ (exe version).zip again.
+Just download the "Dragon_Ball.py" and "Data" folder (may not be necessary but recommended) and copy them to the folder with the "DBZ.exe" file.
+ Enjoy the game and feel free to leave any feedbacks and suggestions or report any bug at either rgk.rana@yahoo.com or "Raj K Rana" fb account :)